MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 <!-- This section should describe what this document is going to cover.
 Try to provide some background and motivation as to why a creator would want to read your document. -->

-This tutorial walks you through a simple workflow for importing 2D cutout assets with transparent backgrounds into Horizon Worlds using the Masked method.
+This tutorial walks you through a workflow for importing 2D cutout assets with transparent backgrounds into Horizon Worlds using the Masked method.
 As a case study, we’ll demonstrate the process by creating 2D aliens and other design elements.

 ![2d coutous assets can be used in horizon worlds](https://github.com/user-attachments/assets/86ac85c3-f296-4e6c-9199-f48c3091a026)